somervda/fbmStarter/README.md

 **fbmStarter Capabilities**
 * Angular 7+ (Version updated as new major releases of Angular occurs)
 * Firebase - fbmStarter includes firestore, authentication,  hosting, firestore rules and firebase functions
+* Material Design - implements material design interface using @angular/material library
+* Authentication - Set up to use firebase authentication and firebaseui library to provide the authentication UI elements.
+Authentication is enterprise oriented, examples are provided of using google, email and microsoft as authentication providers.
+The microsoft provider should allow enterprises to use office365 accounts (as long as account access is allowed.)
+Some basic authorization capabilities are included (administrator role and functions)
+* Home splash page with carousel - Example of a home page as a launching point for new users.
+Uses bootstrap carousel component and material cards in a fairly typical home page layout (main features as images and detail cards)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.